 about

 Travelling to foreign lands, with its promise of unforeseen adventures and unforgettable sights, is an immersive and visceral experience.
-My travelling journey began back in my early twenties with a humble trip to Italy.
-Since then I've travelled to ninety three fascinating countries covering five continents - and counting.
+My travelling journey began over twenty years ago with a humble trip to Italy.
+Since then I've travelled to ninety six fascinating countries covering five continents - and counting.
 Through my photography and writing I try to capture a sense of the incredible places I have been: from Azerbaijan to Albania, Switzerland to Swaziland and Uzbekistan to Ukraine.
 People no longer ask how I am, only where I'm headed next.
-This is my story.
+Follow my adventures.

 Key